raoabdulrehman29-dev/SkillSwap/README.md

-thsiis the readme fiel fro Skill Swap
+thsi is the readme file for Skill Swap